oxc/playservices-scala/README.md

 for each `play-services-` split project.

-There is also a `playservices-scala` project that aggregates all subprojects, but you probably don't want to use that or you'll hit the 65,536 method limit very quickly, even when using proguard.
+There is also a `playservices-scala` project that aggregates all subprojects, but you probably don't want to use that or you'll hit the 65,536 method limit very quickly, even when using proguard, because it not only adds some retained classes itself, but especially because it pulls in all Play Services modules (which were split exactly for that reason in the first place).

 ## License ##